Cimex lectularius L.

 Bed bugs are oval, chestnut-brown insects and are flattened from top to bottom.
 Adult bed bugs (Fig. 1) measure about ¼ inch in length.
 The mouthparts are shaped into an elongated proboscis, which, when not in use, is held directed backward underneath the body.
 When a bug is ready to feed, the proboscis is extended forward and the stylets within are thrust into the skin of a host.
 Mated female bed bugs deposit their eggs in their resting places.
 One female will produce about 345 eggs during her lifespan.

-Bed bugs often come into a home via secondhand articles and furniture.
+It is common for bed bugs to come into a home via secondhand articles and furniture.
 They may also migrate between homes via wires, plumbing, or rain gutters.
 In addition, since warehouses, trucks, and railroad cars may be infested, common bed bugs can infest homes by stowing away on new furniture stored or shipped from these places.
+People frequently carry the bugs home in luggage from infested hotels and vacation rentals.

 The Eastern bat bed bug comes into homes in the spring with colonies of bats.
 They can be found in the living quarters of homes in many of the same places as common bed bugs, but the source of the infestation is located within walls or attic areas.